teguharia172/teguharia172/README.md

-## I'm a Student, Developer, Data Scientist soon o be!!
+## I'm a Student, Developer, Data Scientist soon to be!!

 - 🌱 I’m currently learning to be a data scientist